kshutkin/package-build/pkgbld/README.md

 ## package.json

-`pkgbld` expects name field to be filled in the package.json file. `exports` field defines what entries/outputs should be build for this package.
+`pkgbld` expects the name field to be filled in the package.json file. `exports` field defines what entries/outputs should be built for this package.

 ## CLI options